 The result was Flash marking.
 Fast To put it simply, all of the skills required to access the top band of GCSE English and English literature performance have been translated into short codes.
 101 Creatively simple ways to teach Geography.
 100 (or 1000!) fab geography teaching ideas...
 Becoming a (Metacognitive) Teacher - Part 1.
 26 May 2017 In a recent EEF focus group held in school we spent some time trying to define metacognition and what it looks like in practice.

 It became clear that what teachers wanted was an example of what this actually means in practice.
 In order to provide some insight on this I wanted to share what I have been doing with metacognition over the last two years… Last year, while training for my PGCE-(lifelong learning), I took the opportunity to try out some of the metacognitive techniques I had been learning in school (Tomsett, 2015a, 2015b, 2015c, Norris, 2016) to help boost the attainment of my adult GCSE Biology students in College.

 All my adult students require a C grade pass or higher to move on to their chosen path in nursing, primary teaching, or university, so the pressure was on.
 10 Marking and Feedback Strategies.
 Reading Time: 3 minutes.

-What feedback techniques could you use that make students act on feedback?
-There are a few days left before the end of half-term and feedback and marking will be required before the holidays begin. @TeacherToolkit.
+What feedback techniques could you use that make students act on feedback? @TeacherToolkit.
 Reading Time: 5 minutes.